The Best 3 Day New York City Itinerary for First Time Visitors

 The ONE Dine restaurant allows you to savor an outstanding meal as you take in the views.
 Having a delicious meal at One World Observatory is the perfect way to end your three days in NYC!
 Enjoying dinner here is additionally one of the most romantic things to do in New York City.

-🏨 Accommodations in close proximity to One World Observatory
+🏨 Accommodations close to One World Observatory

 In Summary